 Don’t Take Personal Checks

-With $75,000 in purchase protection, dedicated support, and electronic payment and paperwork transfer, the CarGurus’ private seller offering is ideal for most shoppers.
+With $75,000 in purchase protection, dedicated support, paperwork assistance, and optional electronic payment, the CarGurus’ private seller escrow service, CarGurus Pay, is ideal for most shoppers.
 That said, if you’re transacting in person, accepting cash at your bank may also be a great option.
 Avoid accepting money orders, turn down requests for payment plans, and be sure not to accept any overpayment.
 All of those can be red flags.

 The Bottom Line

 Selling your car privately is the best way to maximize the amount of money heading into your bank account.
 But when dealing with potential buyers, car sellers can avoid fraudsters by taking your time, being cautious, and not fall for sob stories.
 Keep things professional.
 Selling your car is a business transaction, so you should try to remain unemotional through the process.
 If the bank isn’t open, wait until it is.
 If a buyer wants to pay you with a personal check or some other peculiar currency, politely decline and move on to the next shopper.